-B. Baldi Mortgage Loan - The REIT has kept the senior lender - SOCFIM - regularly informed about the Baldi redevelopment opportunity and related arbitrage plans (considering the 32% occupancy rate).
-Since the late 2021 massive deleverage (CAD\$11.5m), the bank exposure is down to a 18% loan-to-value (supported by Q4 2023 external valuation report of CAD\$26.7m), and management estimates that, based on its regular exchanges with SOCFIM since then, that they would not seek loan acceleration as all other terms of the loan are met.
+- A. Trio Mortgage Loan The REIT is in current discussion with the senior lender HCOB to extend or refinance loan that matured on March 15, 2024, or organize the sale of the underlying property.
+The liquidity risk associated with this default is confined to default interest payments of 8.6% during the default period. - B. Baldi Mortgage Loan The REIT has kept the senior lender SOCFIM informed regularly about the Baldi redevelopment opportunity and related arbitrage plans (considering the 32% occupancy rate).
+Since the late 2021 deleverage (\$11.5m), the bank exposure is down to a 18% loan-to-value (supported by Q4 2023 external valuation report of \$27.1m), and management estimates that, based on its regular exchanges with SOCFIM since then, that they would be unlikely to seek loan acceleration as all other terms of the loan are met.

-Management also notes that the REIT is already executing its asset recycling plan and joint venture wind up to unlock additional liquidity as required, including the potential disposal of its Sabliere (unsolicited offers received subsequent to year-end) and Arcueil properties and the sale of its interest in the Duisburg and Stuttgart joint ventures, which was initiated subsequent to year-end.
-The close of any of the above transactions would generate significant positive working capital, that the REIT could allocate to the above-mentioned mortgage loan repayment in case of unsuccessful extension or refinancing options
+Management also notes that the REIT is already executing its asset recycling plan and joint venture wind up to unlock additional liquidity as required, including the potential disposal of its Sabliere and Arcueil properties (the recent offers received are being assessed), and the sale of its interest in the Duisburg and Stuttgart joint ventures which was initiated in Q1 2024.
+The close of any of the above transactions would generate significant positive working capital that the REIT could allocate to the above-mentioned mortgage loan repayment in case of unsuccessful extension or refinancing options.